Netherchat netherchat

 Terminal & browser

-A modern TUI for power users and this web client for everyone else — both speak one documented wire protocol to the same server.
+A modern TUI for power users and a link-join browser client for guests — both speak one documented wire protocol to the same relay.

 Eight themes, instant